lindakatcodes/adventOfCode-JavaScript/README.md

 # adventOfCode!

 Working through adventofcode.com!

+-- 2020 --

+New year, more JavaScript! ;) Featuring the addition of a Rust CLI tool to create my daily boilerplate files, input files if needed, and an adjustment to how I store my helpers file.
+Should have a lot of free time this year, so *knocks on wood* I'm aiming to finish this year!

+Days I solved on my own: 1 /

+Days I got part way but received assistance to finish:

+Days I couldn't solve and had to use someone else's solution:

 -- 2019 --

-Year 4 in JavaScript!
-Just can't get enough of these puzzles.
-I really missed doing this last year, so I'm committing to making the time to get all the way through this year.
-Super pumped!
+Made it farther this year, but still reached a point where I needed to focus on other concerns.
+There's a few more days done (or partially done) that aren't listed below, but I don't remember what was fully my own and where I got help.
+Will update at some point, because I would also like to eventually finish this year and having a fully working intcode compiler!

 For my future reference:

 Days I managed to solve on my own: 1 / 2 / 3 / 4 / 5 / 8 /

 Days I got at least part way but had some assistance from others: 6 / 7 /

 Days I couldn't solve and had to use someone else's solution:

 ----------------------------------------------------------------------------------------------------------------------------------------

 -- 2018 --

 * Note: Due to other commitments, I wasn't able to finish this year.
 I intend to still go through the problems at some point, but for now, I don't have much to show for this year. *

 ----------------------------------------------------------------------------------------------------------------------------------------